Conan O'Brien Must Go: Background

-Production and release
+Production

 In November 2020, it was announced O'Brien would host a weekly variety series for what was then known as HBO Max.
 O'Brien stated in a 2024 interview that this announcement was a miscommunication, and that he never intended to produce a weekly show or variety show.
 Conan O'Brien Must Go was announced in May 2023.
-The show began filming in Norway in March and Thailand in April before production was halted by the 2023 Writers Guild of America strike which lasted from May to September 2023.
-It was released on Max in the United States on April 18, 2024.
-The series features O'Brien meeting various fans in person whom he had previously featured via video calls in his podcast series Conan O'Brien Needs a Fan.
-He travels to Norway, Thailand, Argentina, and Ireland.
-The opening of each episode includes an introduction voiced by Werner Herzog.
+The show began filming in Norway in March and Thailand in April before production was halted by the 2023 Writers Guild of America strike, which lasted from May to September 2023.

 The show is produced by Jason Chillemi, Sarah Federowicz, Aaron Bleyaert, and Jordan Schlansky.
 It is written and produced by Conan O'Brien, Matt O'Brien, Jessie Gaskell, and Mike Sweeney and executive produced by Conan O'Brien and Jeff Ross through O'Brien's company Conaco.
+The opening of each episode includes an introduction voiced by Werner Herzog.